Here goes a very interesting tasting experience that I had last week.

 We ordered two sides: the Mac & Cheese Cobbler and the Smoked Sausage.
 The Mac & Cheese Cobbler, as a side dish, was huge!
 It could have been a dish by itself due to its sheer size.
 It was “ooey gooey elbows & cheese”, crispen, and buttermilk biscuit crumble.
 It was very good macaroni and cheese and very, very cheesy.
 I was glad that we were sharing it because there was no way that I could have finished the portion of chicken & waffles plus the Mac & Cheese Cobbler side.

-The Smoked Sausage was smoked daily.
+Their Smoked Sausages are smoked daily.
 I enjoyed it.
-It was a good texture of sausage and very meaty.
+It was a good texture and very meaty.

 During our meal and when we were enjoying our food, since our table was close to the walkway of the restaurant (there was a space between us and the wall where the staff would walk to and from the kitchen), I felt like there were constant eyes on us.
 I definitely didn’t feel at ease eating there. … I actually remember thinking that I couldn’t wait to finish eating and get out of there because the entire experience thus far had been so awkward and very uncomfortable.